iuni-cadre/AlphaDemo/_episodes/01-intro.md

 *   `CONDUCT.md`: the code of conduct.
 *   `LICENSE.md`: the lesson license.
 *   `Makefile`: commands for previewing the site, cleaning up junk, etc.

-## Starter Files

-The `bin/lesson_initialize.py` script creates files that need to be customized for each lesson:

-`CONTRIBUTING.md`
-:   Contribution guidelines.
-    The `issues` and `repo` links at the bottom of the file must be changed to match the URLs of the lesson: look for uses of `FIXME`.

-`_config.yml`
-:   The [Jekyll][jekyll] configuration file.
-    This must be edited so that its links and other settings are correct for this lesson.
-    *   `carpentry` should be either "dc" (for Data Carpentry), "lc" (for Library Carpentry), or "swc" (for Software Carpentry).
-    *   `title` is the title of your lesson, e.g.,
-        "Defence Against the Dark Arts".
-    *   `email` is the contact email address for the lesson.

-## Figures

-All figures related with the lesson **must** be placed inside the directory `fig` at the root of the project.

 {% include links.md %}